millengustavo/ml-books/python-ml/notes.md

 # Ch1.
 Giving Computers the Ability to Learn from Data

+Self-learning algorithms: derive knowledge from data in order to make predictions efficiently

+Three types of ML:
+- Supervised Learning: Labeled data, direct feedback, predict outcome/future
+- Unsupervised Learning: No labels, no feedback, find hidden structure in data
+- Reinforcement Learning: Decision process, reward system, learn series of actions

+## Supervised Learning
+- Discrete class labels -> **classification**
+- Outcome signal is a continuous value -> **regression**

+Predictor variables = "features"

+Response variable = "target"

+## Solving interactive problems with reinforcement learning
+Goal: develop a system (*agent*) that improve its performance based on interactions with the environment

+> Related to supervised learning, but the feedback is not the ground truth label, but a measure of how well the action was measured by a reward function

+The agent tries to maximize the reward through a series of interactions with the environment

+## Discovering hidden structures with unsupervised learning

+### Clustering
+Allows us to organize data into meaningful subgroups (*clusters*) without having any prior knowledge of their group memberships.
+Sometimes called **unsupervised classification**

+### Dimensionality reduction for data compression
+Commonly used approach in feature preprocessing to remove noise from data, which can degrade the predictive performance of certain algorithms, and compress the data onto a smaller dimensional subspace while retaining most of the relevant information

+Useful for visualizing the data -> High-dimensional feature set to 2D or 3D

+## A roadmap for building ML systems
+- **Preprocessing - getting data into shape**: scaling, dimensionality reduction, randomly divide the dataset into training and test sets
+- **Training and selecting a predictive model**: decide a metric to measure performance, compare a handful of different algorithms in order to train and select the best performing model, cross-validation, hyperparameter optimization
+- **Evaluating models and predicting unseen data instances**: how well the model performs on unseen data (generalization error)

 # Ch2.
 Training Simple Machine Learning Algorithms for Classification

 # Ch3.
 A Tour of Machine Learning Classifiers Using scikit-learn